Rajeshsingadi/Python-Codes/Freq asked Interview questions/Kloud9_L2.md

 [18)How do you use GIT for version control in data engineering projects?](#question-18)
 [19)How have you integrated GIT with CI/CD pipelines?](#question-19)
 [20)How do you approach designing scalable and efficient data models?](#question-20)

+## Question 0
+Have you worked with PySpark before?
+Can you talk about your experience and expertise working with PySpark?
+A)
+**Answer:**

+Yes, I have extensive experience working with PySpark, particularly in the context of big data processing and optimizing data pipelines.
+Over the years, I have applied PySpark in several projects, including:

+1. **Adani Ports Project**: I developed a robust data pipeline using PySpark to process and transform port-related data before loading it into AWS RDS.
+This project involved handling large datasets efficiently, and I optimized the data processing workflow by using caching, persisting data, and partitioning large datasets to improve performance and reduce execution time.
+PySpark’s distributed processing capabilities were crucial in reducing the runtime of our data jobs.

+2. **Maruti Suzuki Project**: In this project, I converted existing Pandas scripts to PySpark to scale out our data processing.
+By leveraging PySpark’s distributed computation, we were able to significantly reduce the runtime by 10-15 minutes per pipeline.
+I also optimized the pipeline using techniques like caching and broadcast joins to speed up the data transformations.

+3. **Post-Brexit Regulatory Reporting for Goldman Sachs**: I used PySpark to process large datasets from ROETM and FODC, which involved cleaning, filtering, and transforming the data before submitting it to regulators such as FCA and BaFin.
+I applied PySpark’s powerful DataFrame API to handle complex transformations, and I optimized joins using techniques like broadcast joins and predicate pushdown to ensure faster execution.

+Throughout these projects, I leveraged PySpark’s DataFrame API to write scalable, high-performance code for ETL pipelines, focusing on:
+- **Performance optimization**: By carefully tuning parameters, caching, and using efficient join strategies, I improved the speed of PySpark jobs, particularly when dealing with large datasets.
+- **Data transformations**: I frequently used PySpark’s built-in functions for data wrangling, such as filtering, aggregating, and joining large datasets.
+- **Parallel processing**: I leveraged PySpark’s ability to process data in parallel across distributed clusters, reducing the time required to complete complex data transformations.

+My expertise with PySpark also extends to working with **AWS Glue**, where I wrote PySpark jobs to process and transform large amounts of data.
+Additionally, I have used **GCP's Dataproc** in PySpark for running data processing pipelines, ensuring the efficiency of big data processing tasks.

+Overall, PySpark has been instrumental in my work on big data projects, and I am very comfortable optimizing and troubleshooting large-scale data processing using PySpark.

 ## Question 1